Operadic categories as a natural environment for Koszul duality: Introduction

 \section{Introduction}

+Operads are a powerful foundation for handling composition and substitution of various structures.
+While at first the underlying combinatorics of operads concerned how trees are composed and contracted, mathematics and mathematical physics soon found the need for composing also more general graphs, leading to more complex notions.

-The present work sets up the basic stones of our general theory of ``operad-like'' structures.
-By them we mean, besides the classical operads in the sense of Boardman-Vogt and May~\cite{boardman-vogt:73,may:1972} and their more recent variants as cyclic, modular or wheeled operads~\cite{getzler-kapranov:CPLNGT95,getzler-kapranov:CompM98,mms}, also diverse versions of PROPs such as properads~\cite{vallette:TAMS07}, dioperads~\cite{gan}, \hbox{$\frac12$-PROPs}~\cite{mv}, and still more exotic stuff as permutads and pre-permutads~\cite{loday11:_permut} or protoperads~\cite{leray}.
+The present work is the first one in a series of articles which lays down the basic stones of ``operadic calculus'' for our general theory of ``operad-like'' structures.
+By them we mean, besides the classical operads in the sense of Boardman{\textendash}Vogt \cite{boardman-vogt:73} and May~\cite{may:1972}, and their more recent variants such as cyclic, modular or wheeled operads~\cite{getzler-kapranov:CPLNGT95,getzler-kapranov:CompM98,mms}, also diverse versions of PROPs such as properads~\cite{vallette:TAMS07}, dioperads~\cite{gan}, \hbox{$\frac12$PROPs}~\cite{mv}, and still more exotic stuff as permutads and pre-permutads~\cite{loday11:_permut} or protoperads~\cite{leray}.
 Also Batanin's $n$-operads \cite{batanin:conf,batanin:AM08} appear in our scope.
-One may vaguely characterize operad and/or PROP-like structures as those generalizing compositions of multivalued functions.
+One may vaguely characterize operad- and PROP-like structures as those generalizing compositions of multivalued functions.

-{\bf History.} To our knowledge, the first attempt to systematize this kind of objects was made by the second author in 2008~\cite{markl:handbook}.
-He considered structures with operations modeled by contractions along edges of graphs (called `pasting schemes' in this context) of the type particular to the concrete situation.
+{\bf History.} To our knowledge, the first attempt to systematize this kind of objects was made by the second author in a 2008 paper~\cite{markl:handbook}.
+He considered structures with operations modeled by contractions along edges of graphs (called ``pasting schemes'' in this context) of the type particular to a concrete situation.
 These schemes were required to satisfy an important property of {\em hereditarity\/}, which is a specific stability under contractions of subgraphs.
 This property was later redressed into categorical garment in the notion of a {\em Feynman category\/}~\cite{kaufmann-ward:Fey}.
-Hereditarity however played an important r\^ole already in~\cite{borisov-manin}.
-Let us close this brief fly over history by mentioning~\cite{getzler:operads-revisited} predating Feynman categories, see also the follow-ups~\cite{BKW,comprehensive}.
+Hereditarity however played an important r\^ole already in~\cite{borisov-manin} and in unpublished work of Melli\`es\textendash{}Tabareau~\cite{MelliesTabareau-TAlgTheoriesKan}.
+Let us close this brief historical account by mentioning Getzler's work on regular patterns~\cite{getzler:operads-revisited} predating Feynman categories, see also the follow-ups~\cite{BKW,comprehensive}.
 Finally, in~\cite{BB} an approach to general operad-like structures through the use of polynomial monads was developed.
-We are commenting more on the connections between these approaches with ours, as well as on their advantages and disadvantages, at the end of the Introduction.
+We are not commenting in this work on the connections between these approaches and ours, since this topic deserves a separate paper.